cloudevents/spec/cloudevents/formats/avro-format.md

 intent is primarily to provide a consistent type system for Avro itself and not for message payloads.

+The Avro event format does not currently define a batch mode format.

 ### 1.1.
 Conformance

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",